d3kryption/narrative_3.5_waypoints_mod/README.md

 Narrative 3.5.
 You must own the plugin.
 If you own Narrative 3.4 you do not need this mod.

 ## Install
+You can follow the instructions below or use this [video](https://youtu.be/WCWV9t9v4BA) here:

 1) Download this repo and find the folder you need for your engine.
 Rename this to `NarrativeUI` (*IMPORTANT*).
 2) **Copy and paste** it into the root of your project `/Content/` using your file explorer (not Unreal).
 After it's imported into Unreal you can move it inside Unreal anywhere you want.
 3) Open your HUD and add in the `WBP_Waypoints` widget.
 (I put mine near the top so it's hidden behind other widgets)